-The sad demise of British travel agency Thomas Cook, the world’s oldest travel company, has shown that in the cut-throat world of high street retail, nothing is sacred.
+The sad demise of British travel agency Thomas Cook, the world’s oldest travel company, in 2019 showed that in the cut-throat world of high street retail, nothing is sacred.

 The good old days

 By the 1980s, when people were travelling further afield, lots of specialist operators had joined the line-up.
 They knew all about ski holidays, rail journeys, canal boats, safaris and trekking.
 Then there were the destination specialists – Latin America, Spain, Italy, North America – whatever I wanted, there would be a travel agent specialising in it.

 There were also these wonderful agencies known as ‘bucket shops’ which sold unfilled airline seats at bargain prices.
 This was a godsend to students like me, who could pick up a ticket to Madrid or Paris for next to nothing.